nimiq/ledger-api/transport-comparison.md

   between.
 The permission is only valid until the device is disconnected or the page reloaded.
 - Pairing in Android Chrome did not work for me.

+## WebAuthentication

+See https://caniuse.com/#feat=webauthn for browser support.

+General characteristics:
+- Can run without user activation / user interaction and requires no permission / device selection.
+- Shows a browser popup, also for Chrome, different to U2F.
+- As WebAuthn is initially for short lived authentications, WebAuthn requests timeout after ~30s but the Ledger firmware / app implements a heartbeat to try to mitigate timeouts.
+Other than for U2F this works reliably, including on Chrome and for Nano X. On the dashboard, the heartbeat does not seem to be active.
+- The WebAuthn api can not reliably detect whether a device is (still) connected.
+- The WebAuthn api can not detect whether a connected device is a Nano S or Nano X.
+- Having U2F/WebAuthn enabled is bad for the user's privacy as addresses can be fetched without requiring any permission.
+We should disable U2F support in our app in the future.

+Special characteristics:
+- Causes native Windows security popups in Windows 10.
+These have to be ignored without clicking cancel on them.
+- In Chrome, when a timeout occurs, execution continues only after the popup is closed, i.e. it only retries after the popup gets closed.
+- Although Chrome for Android and Firefox for Android both support WebAuthn according to caniuse.com they do not seem to be compatible with this api
+- For the Ledger Nano S the request can already be initiated while the Ledger is not connected yet, not unlocked yet or the Nimiq app not open yet.
+The request gets correctly picked up by the device once the app is open.
+- The Ledger Nano X only processes the request if it is already in the Nimiq app before the request is initiated.
+- After a request was sent the Nano X before the app was opened, the Nano X needs to be restarted to be able to process a WebAuthn request again.
+Just re-opening the app is not sufficient.
+- Due to the heartbeat U2F is heavy on the call stack and might crash the Ledger app according to Ledger, but this has not been observed yet in our app.
+- Can not connect to a Ledger if two are attached at the same time.

 ## U2F

 Legacy implementation that depends on deprecated Fido U2F API.
 See https://caniuse.com/#feat=u2f for browser support.